Submissions

 • The submission file is in Microsoft Word, RTF, or WordPerfect document file format.

-• The text has been submitted using the Article Template and adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines below.
+• The text has been submitted using the Article Template (linked below) and adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 Author Guidelines